jellejurre/Controller-Code-Converter/README.md

 # Usage
 - Import the latest unity package from the [Releases Page](https://github.com/jellejurre/Controller-Code-Converter/releases/latest)
-- Click Tools/Jellejurre/ControllerCodeConverter/Creator
+- In the toolbar, click Tools/Jellejurre/ControllerCodeConverter/Creator
 - Fill in the shown fields and select an output folder
 - Press the `Convert To Code` button

 This will generate two files in your output folder under a `/Code` subfolder.
 One of these is a helper file called "ControllerGenerationMethods" and one is your code file.

-You can run the code generation by clicking `Tools/jellejurre/ControllerCodeConverter/Create/[Your Controller Name]` and it will put the controller in your target folder.
+You can run the code generation by going to the toolbar and clicking `Tools/jellejurre/ControllerCodeConverter/Create/[Your Controller Name]` and it will put the controller in your target folder.

 # Sample Output
 After using Controller Code Converter on the sample VRChat IK Pose controller, the following output is generated: